Heel & Toe – Footprints Building Appeal

-Early this year we purchased a derelict community building that was vacated by Durham Council many years ago.
+Early in 2017 we purchased a derelict community building that was vacated by Durham Council many years ago.
 It is only 1 mile from the A1 and local access to Gateshead, Newcastle and Durham.
+In October 2018 we completed the development of our brand new Hydrotherapy Centre thanks to support and donations from local businesses, general public, community groups and grant providers.

 Please watch our video for an insight into our appeal ………………..